 The Bleeding Goddess: Maa Kamakhya Devi

 Kamakhya Devi is popularly known as the bleeding goddess.
 The mythical womb of Shakti is supposedly installed in the ‘Garvagriha’ or sanctum of the temple.
 In the month of June, the goddess bleeds or menstruates.
 At this time, the Brahmaputra river near Kamakhya turns red.
-The temple then remains closed for 3 days and holy water is distributed among the devotees of Kamakhya Devi.
+The kamakhya temple then remains closed for 3 days and holy water is distributed among the devotees of Kamakhya Devi.

 There is no scientific proof that the blood actually turns the river red.
 Some people say that the priests pour vermilion into the waters.
 But symbolically, menstruation is the symbol of a woman’s creativity and power to give birth.
-So, the deity and temple of Kamakhya celebrate this ‘shakti’ or power within every woman.
+So, the deity and Kamakhya temple celebrate this ‘shakti’ or power within every woman.